pace-neutrons/Horace/documentation/user_docs/docs/manual/Save_and_load.rst

 You, of course, may use Horace ``save`` command to create Horace binary ``.sqw`` files from objects in memory.

-See :ref:`manual/Cutting_data_of_interest_from_SQW_files_and_objects:File- and memory-backed cuts` to read a bit more about filebacked and memory based cuts and :ref:`manual/Changing_Horace_settings:Horace Config` for the information on how to configure size of memory based object.
+See :ref:`manual/Cutting_data_of_interest_from_SQW_files_and_objects:File- and memory-backed cuts` to read a bit more about filebacked and memory based cuts and :ref:`manual/Changing_Horace_settings:Horace Config` for the information on how to set up the size of memory based object.

 Create filebacked objects from data on disk
 ===========================================